 - Reduce the number of claim denials and lost charges related to inaccurate CPT, ICD-9/ICD-10, or other coding

-Does your EHR allow you to code your medical bills more easily prior to claim submission (so you can have the lowest denial rates you can)?
+Does your integrated EHR allow you to code your medical bills more easily prior to claim submission (so you can have the lowest denial rates you can)?
 Find out how CGM can help.